esl/MongooseIM/doc/developers-guide/hooks_description.md

 * `deny` if the JID is not allowed but other handlers should be run
 * `{stop, deny}` if the JID is not allowed but other handlers should **not** be run

-In default implementation the hook is not used, built-in user control method are supported elsewhere.
+In default implementation the hook is not used, built-in user control methods are supported elsewhere.
 This is the perfect place to plug in custom security control.